Akshat-Somvanshi18/AR-Lab/README.md

    - Hear the pronunciation of each alphabet for better learning.

 2. **Shapes Learning**:
-   - Display 3D models of various shapes.
+   - Display video tutorials of various shapes.
    - Understand shapes through visual and auditory cues.

 3. **Solar System Learning**:
    - Explore 3D models of planets.
-   - Learn interesting facts and sounds related to the solar system.

 4. **Guess Game**:
-   - Interactive game to guess objects displayed in 3D.
+   - Interactive game to guess objects by hearing its sound within a time range.
    - Improves critical thinking and learning.

 ### Marker-Based AR